-- 1) Respect the height, scale and massing of neighbouring buildings. - 2) Where the proposed building is taller or larger than adjacent buildings, create a transition in building height and form.
+- Respect the height, scale and massing of neighbouring buildings. - Where the proposed building is taller or larger than adjacent buildings, create a transition in building height and form. - Where the existing or planned pattern of development is characterized by taller buildings, consider additional height while maintaining adequate light, views and privacy (See 2.3: Light, Views and Privacy). - Create a well-defined street edge and sense of enclosure.

-- Incorporate sloped/terraced rooflines and half-storeys on upper levels to lessen shadowing and overlook on neighbouring open space and amenity areas. - Provide a transition in building type (e.g. single or semi-detached dwellings) near adjacent properties which are smaller in scale. - Divide building mass into smaller vertical sections that reflect the scale of neighbouring buildings. - Add extra storeys, if necessary, to reflect the height of neighbouring buildings. - Provide a greater floor-to-floor height. - Incorporate a parapet or steeper roof slope. - 3) Where the existing or planned pattern of development is characterized by taller buildings, consider additional height while maintaining adequate light, views and privacy (See 1.3: Light, Views and Privacy).
+- Incorporate sloped / terraced rooflines and halfstoreys on upper levels to lessen shadowing and overlook on neighbouring open space and amenity areas. - Provide a transition in building type, e.g., single or semi-detached dwellings, near adjacent properties which are smaller in scale. - Divide building mass into smaller vertical sections that reflect the scale of neighbouring buildings. - Add or subtract storeys, if necessary, to reflect the height of adjacent neighbouring buildings. - Provide a greater floor-to-floor height. - Incorporate a parapet or steeper roof slope. - Arrange building mass with a vertical emphasis. - Create a continuous streetwall with building mass abutting a minimum of 75% of street frontage on both vertical and horizontal planes.